gitbls/sdm/Docs/Disk-Encryption.md

     **NOTE:** You MUST wait for this stage to automatically reboot or the encryption will fail
 * **Final reboot:** System is now running on an encrypted rootfs
-  * All system boots now require the rootfs unlock passphrase or USB Keyfile Disk to continue
+  * All system boots now require the rootfs unlock passphrase, Yubikey, or USB Keyfile Disk to continue

 ### Details